5 Ways a Poor Diet Can Worsen PCOS Symptoms and Make Weight Loss Harder

 This cycle makes it harder for your body to feel safe enough to release fat.

 PCOS-friendly fix: Eat regular, balanced meals to support blood sugar and reduce stress on the body.
 A stable eating rhythm helps regulate hunger hormones and keeps metabolism steady.
+You can read more about the hidden dangers of quick fix weight loss diets for PCOS in this post.

 4. Low Fibre Intake = Hormone Imbalance and Poor Detox